djaodjin/drop/docs/tutorials.rst

     aws_account: *AWS accountID (used in S3 bucket policies)*
     aws_region: *AWS region where resources are allocated*

+    # Variables to create long-term S3 buckets
+    deployutils_bucket: *Where configuration files are stored.*

     # Variables to create EC2 instances
     key_name: *Key used to first ssh into an instance*
     aws_zone: *EBS/EC2 must be in the same zone.*